CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ## 4 • THE PLAYER TURN

 Play consists of a series of “Player Turns.”
 During your turn, you take various actions during the following phases.
-Then, your opponent does the same during his turn.
+Then, your opponent does the same during their turn.

  1. Untap Phase
  2. Organization Phase